nudge-io/nphardhash/README.md

 which is then hashed to generate the resulting digest.

 This algorithm is both memory and cpu intensive compared to other algorithms and the difficulty can be configured to scale exponentially by increasing the pointCount that needs to be calculated.
+This is where the problem for ASICs lies.

+In the context of a blockchain Proof-of-Work, we increase the calculate point count relative to the network hash rate.
+So as ASICs come online eclipsing the hash rate of cpu devices, the memory requirements to solve a hash will jump.
+This translates to only those devices with significant memory capacity are able to keep up and ASICs are quickly dropped off the network.

 Usage: